Decrease your accounts receivable

 Increase your accounts payable

-While you want to get paid as quickly as possible, to improve your cash flow you’ll want to pay as slowly as possible (within reason, of course.)
+While you want to get paid as quickly as possible, to improve your cash flow you’ll want to pay as slowly as possible (within reason, of course).

 Of course your goal isn’t to take advantage of people.
 If your terms are net-30, then always pay within thirty days.
 An easy way to do that is to pay your bills using online banking.
 That way you won’t be late, and will never have to claim a cheque is in the mail.
+Your suppliers will greatly appreciate the reliability of your payments, leading to stronger relationships.

 Always have a backup in place